नेपाली पात्रो > International Days > World Pi Day

 Introduction to World Pi Day

 World Pi Day.
 On the occasion of World Pi Day, a very warm greeting to all of our Nepali Patro users.
-Warm Greetings to all of our users engaged in reading News, Horoscopes, articles, and different features available within its different sections of the N.P application.
-Celebration of World Pi Day in which Pi is represented by a Greek letter “π” and PI in English calligraphy is held every year on the 14th of March.
+Warm Greetings to all of our users engaged in reading News, Horoscopes, articles, and different features available within the different sections of the N.P application.
+Celebration of World Pi Day in which Pi is represented by the Greek letter “π” and PI in English calligraphy is held every year on the 14th of March.
 As per the Greek alphabets, it is written as “π” being the small letter and “Π” being its capital form.
 Normally there is a general practice of writing Pi as “ㄫ” from Greek calligraphy.
 World Pi Day is the day to pay tribute to the most famous constant used in mathematics as well as physics.

 When we divide the circumference of a circle by its diameter we get the number known as Pi.
 As Pi can be seen in many formulas being used in Mathematics and Physics with its value normally rendered as 3.14.